 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Company ABC for the whole Organization.
+The respective training shall be given in accordance with SOP-10 Training Management.

 All GXP computerized systems are covered by this SOP.
-Any systems (e.g., control modules) that are needed to effectively control an instrument or equipment to be functionable are out-of-scope.
+Any systems (e.g., control modules) that are needed to effectively control an instrument or equipment to be functional are out-of-scope.

-In case of analytical equipment software an integrated approach may be used and incorporated in the initial qualification and/or validation efforts.
+In the case of analytical equipment software, an integrated approach may be used and incorporated into the initial qualification and/or validation efforts.

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Electronic Data Manager.